Episode Category Ruralite The Podcast

 Circles in the Sand

-What You’ll Learn At Face Rock View Point in Bandon, Oregon, Denny Dyke and his team of volunteers draw labyrinths in the sand.
-The circles in the sand have helped many locals and tourists find peace and purpose during life’s…
+At Face Rock View Point in Bandon, Oregon, Denny Dyke and his team of volunteers draw labyrinths in the sand.
+The circles in the sand have helped many locals and tourists find peace and purpose during life’s uncertainties.

 Handcrafted Healing